urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 the ship from which the event originated.

-When messages come in over Ames from other ships on the network, they're encrypted with our ship's public keys and signed by the ship which sent them.
+When messages come in over Ames from other ships on the network, they're [encrypted](/docs/arvo/ames/cryptography) with our ship's public keys and signed by the ship which sent them.
-The Ames vane decrypts and verifies the messages using keys in the Jael vane, which are obtained from the Azimuth Ethereum contract where Urbit ID ownership and keys are recorded.
+The Ames vane decrypts and verifies the messages using keys in the Jael vane, which are obtained from the [Azimuth Ethereum contract](/docs/azimuth/azimuth-eth) and [Layer 2 data](/docs/azimuth/l2/layer2) where Urbit ID ownership and keys are recorded.
 This means the originating `@p` of all messages are cryptographically validated before being passed on to Gall, so the `@p` specified in the `src` field of the `bowl` can be trusted to be correct, and